skiano/predication/README.md

 ```

-In the above example, the description `{eq: true}` means “does the value equal true?”, and `eq` is an example of one of the built-in predicate names.
-Here is the full list.
+In the above examples, `eq`, `mod`, and `lt` are examples of built-in predicate names.
+Here is the full list:

 | Name | Example | Explanation |
 | :--  | :------ | :---------- |